-2.5.6 Local Schools and children's group's (Cub & Scouts) are vitally important to successful site management, therefore every effort is made to involve children in projects and studies.
-Each year all the boroughs primary schools are invited to attend educational visits at Valley Park Woodlands.
+- 2.5.6 Local Schools and children's group's (Cub & Scouts) are vitally to successful site management, therefore every effort is made to involve children in projects and studies.
+Each year all boroughs primary schools are invited to attend educational visits at Valley Park Woodlands.
 The aim of these visits is to teach children about their local environment and the different habitats and the biodiversity in the woodlands.
-Aimed at Key Stage 2, the pupils have been assisted by the Hi-Tech Wild-Trek Trailer, a mobile ecology laboratory that allows children to see mini beasts up close via a digital microscope and power point projector.
-As of 2015 the owner / operator has retired.
-Test Valley Borough Council has continued the Educational Visits and from 2016 ran independently from the trailer.
 All schools are encouraged to provide feedback about the visits with questionnaires given to teachers and pupils.
 The results help shape the following years programme.
-No visits were held during 2020, 2021 School terms due to ongoing Covid restrictions.
-In 2022, 10 Schools attended visits across the Borough.
+In 2024, 10 schools attended visits across the Borough, of which 2 attended events at Valley Park. - 2.5.7 Volunteers from The Duke of Edinburgh Gold Awards Scheme provided statistical analysis of footfall within the Reserve which was a joint arrangement between Thornden High School's Mathematics faculty and the Council in 2024.
+Their results helped inform the footpath management of the woodland and will become an ongoing collaboration.